Phantom Rider: Film

-Carter Slade, credited as and amalgamated with the "Caretaker", appears in Ghost Rider, portrayed by Sam Elliott.
-This version was a former Texas Ranger from the 1800s who sold his soul to Mephistopheles as a consequence of his greed and became the latter's personal Ghost Rider.
-After trapping 1000 evil souls within the Contract of San Venganza, Slade knew they would bring hell on Earth and outran Mephistopheles to keep it from him before going into hiding as a cemetery's caretaker.
-After Johnny Blaze becomes the new Ghost Rider in the present, Slade helps him understand his powers and prepare him to face Mephistopheles' son, Blackheart.
-Once his successor is ready, Slade reveals his identity and gives Blaze the contract and his shotgun before vanishing into the afterlife.
+The Carter Slade incarnation of Phantom Rider, credited as and amalgamated with the Caretaker, appears in Ghost Rider, portrayed by Sam Elliott.
+This version is a former Texas Ranger from the 19th century who sold his soul to Mephistopheles and became his servant as Ghost Rider before leaving his service and becoming a cemetery caretaker.
+After Johnny Blaze becomes the new Ghost Rider, Slade mentors him and gives him his shotgun before vanishing into the afterlife.